 Tamara has been making, altering and mending clothes since a teenager, personalising her wardrobe with visible mending and embellishment.
 Tamara designs workshops to teach you how to mend and revitalise clothing trying to stop them ending up in landfill.
 Repairing our clothes enables creativity and individuality whilst reducing impact on the environment.
 By mending our clothes, we create a bond with them ensuring we wear them longer.
 Instagram – @Karhina_textileart and Facebook – karhina.textileart

 The Compost Depot helps businesses and residents find solutions for organic waste that are tailored for the needs of the individual.
-Focusing on education through workshops, events, community hubs, and problem solving.
+Kirsteen Macleod is the compost Yoda, this is her specialty.

 Naked Asian Grocer Launched in Feb 2021, Naked Asian Grocer is Australia’s first zero waste Asian grocery.
-We offer Asian pantry staples without single use plastic.
+They offer Asian pantry staples without single use plastic.

 Stonnington Library and Information Service provides library and information services to residents and visitors of City of Stonnington.
 Our service is comprised of four libraries, the Stonnington History Centre and a Home Library Service.
 They offer a range of in-person and online programs and events and provide access to a wide range of materials and resources.
 Facebook – stonnington.libraries/ and Instagram – @stonningtonlibraries/

 Stonnington Toy Library encourages sharing of toys, puzzles and games through reuse, while promoting the importance of play in each child’s healthy development.
 Toy rotation keeps play fresh at home in a clutter free environment, while reducing consumption and landfill.
 Facebook – stonningtontoylibrary/ and Instagram – @stonnington_toy_library/